sagemath/grant-europe/README.rst

 At the occasion of a presentation of the European H2020 call for grants, I (Nicolas M. Thiéry) started discussing opportunities for the Sage ecosystem.
-From those discussions, it seems a good bet could be the call EINFRA-9: e-Infrastructure for Virtual Research Environment.
+From those discussions, it seems a good bet could be the call `EINFRA-9: e-Infrastructure for Virtual Research Environment <http://ec.europa.eu/research/participants/portal/desktop/en/opportunities/h2020/topics/2144-einfra-9-2015.html>`_.

 The purpose would be to have a regular source of funding for:

-- Research engineers, students, etc working on the Sage ecosystem at large, with a focus on those general purpose technical tasks that don't fit well in the "developed by users for users" model and thus can't be funded indirectly through usual research grants.
+- Full time developers, students, etc working on the Sage ecosystem at large, with a focus on those general purpose technical tasks that don't fit well in the "developed by users for users" model and thus can't be funded indirectly through usual research grants.